AdamLiechty/beads/README.md

 - Ensure beads are roughly circular in shape
 - Test with the provided sample image first

-### Incorrect Bead Order
+### Game Not Responding
-- Ensure beads are arranged in a clear sequence
+- Check that a valid bead sequence is entered
-- Avoid overlapping beads
+- Ensure the sequence contains valid colors (R, Y, G, B, K, W)
-- Try different camera angles
+- Try resetting the game state
-- Check that beads are roughly the same size

 ### Performance Issues
 - Close other browser tabs
 - Reduce browser window size
 - Ensure device has sufficient processing power
-- The algorithm processes every 500ms for real-time detection

-### Test Mode Issues
-- Ensure the image file exists in the `public/` directory
-- Check that the filename in the URL parameter matches exactly
-- Use common image formats (JPG, PNG, GIF)
-- Ensure test images have clear, separated beads

-## License
+## 📄 License

 This project is open source and available under the MIT License.

+---

+**Enjoy playing with your kangaroo rat and discovering bead sequences! 🦘🎮**